rffscghg/MimiIWG.jl/README.md

 The main changes made by the IWG to PAGE2009, reflected in this project code are:
 - The time index: the original version of PAGE 2009 is run on timesteps of [2009, 2010, 2020, 2030, 2040, 2050, 2075, 2100, 2150, 2200].
 The IWG changed this time index to [2010, 2020, 2030, 2040, 2050, 2060, 2080, 2100, 2200, 2300].
 - The use of the five USG socioeconomic scenarios
 - In the original version of PAGE 2009, equilibrium climate sensitivity is calculated endogenously based on values for transient climate sensitivity.
-The IWG changed this, and instead sampled values for ECS directly from the Roe and Baker distribution.
+For consistency with the other models, the IWG instead sampled values for equilibrium climate sensitivity from the Roe and Baker distribution.
 - In the original Monte Carlo simulation for PAGE, values are sampled for the `ptp_timepreference parameter` parameter, but the IWG used constant discounting so this value is explicitly set for the different discount rates used and is not sampled during the Monte Carlo simulation in this package.
 The `emuc_utilityconvexity` parameter is also not sampled in this version, and is always set to zero, because the IWG only used constant pure rate of time preference discounting with no equity weighting.